Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/nexus-remote-support.md

 When you register your cluster with Nexus, your cluster establishes an encrypted, outgoing connection to Nexus that securely allows the Nexus application to interact with the cluster's API.

+Nexus uses asymmetric keys to securely make requests to your cluster's API.
+During registration, a public key is registered on your cluster while Nexus retains the private key.
+Your cluster uses the public key to authenticate API requests from Nexus.

 ### Access Control and RBAC Roles

 The level of API access available to the support team through Nexus is controlled by role-based access control (RBAC) roles on the cluster.